-The FRL has been developed using a gain loss method that uses land cover changes to inform changes in the forest stocks.
-However, all deforestation has assumed instantaneous oxidation but this is not the case for harvested wood products.
+All deforestation has assumed instantaneous oxidation but this is not the case for harvested wood products.
 Similarly the method provided here assumes that forest degradation is fully captured when a forest canopy degrades from a superior to an inferior canopy.
 A more realistic method would have analyzed data for harvested wood products.
-However, such data which changes over time is not available and there is not accurate method of estimating it.
-A mechanism for collecting such data should be put in place to allow better estimation of Emissions from the forest sector
+However, such data which changes over time is not available in Kenya and there is not accurate method of estimating it.
+A mechanism for collecting such data should be put in place to allow better estimation of Emissions from the forest sector.